The Airmen of Note

-The Airmen of Note is the premier jazz ensemble of the United States Air Force and part of the United States Air Force Band.
-Created in 1950 to carry on the tradition of Major Glenn Miller's Army Air Corps dance band, the "Note" is a touring big band that consists of 18 professional jazz musicians from across the United States.
+The Airmen of Note is a jazz ensemble that forms part of the United States Air Force Band.
+Created in 1950 to carry on the tradition of the Major Glenn Miller Army Air Forces Orchestra, the "Note" is a touring big band that consists of 18 professional jazz musicians.

-The band has presented jazz performances to audiences throughout the United States, Europe, and Asia and produces broadcasts and recordings, with one release reaching number two on the JazzWeek jazz album chart.
-In 1954 the Airmen of Note played Miller's band in the movie The Glenn Miller Story.
+The band has presented jazz performances to audiences throughout the United States, Europe, and Asia and produces broadcasts and recordings, with one release, Cool Yule, reaching number two on the JazzWeek jazz album chart.

+In 1954, the Airmen of Note played Miller's band in the movie The Glenn Miller Story.

 Musical style

 The Glenn Miller sound has remained central, but the band adopted a more contemporary sound in the 1950s and 1960s largely due to staff arrangers such as Sammy Nestico.
 Over the past four decades, Mike Crotty and Alan Baylock have taken that role.
 To augment its writing staff, the Airmen of Note has commissioned works by Bob Florence, Bob Mintzer, Rob McConnell, and Bill Holman.
 Sammy Nestico and former band member Tommy Newsom have composed works for the group.
 The group took a further step in diversifying their sound in their 2019 album Global Reach, which featured tunes inspired by cultures from across the world.